 If you know someone struggling with addiction, you likely know how difficult it can be to talk with them about their habits.
 It can also be hard to discuss with those around you what is happening with your loved one.
 You may feel you need to keep all of their business private to shield them from criticism.
 Bills, responsibilities, and routines may also fall on your plate to handle since they are gripped by addiction.
-Finding ways to stop enabling addiction can help you find relief from these burdens and help your loved one find the addiction treatment they need.
+Finding ways to stop enabling an addict can help you find relief from these burdens — and help your loved one find the help they need.

-Many people don’t realize they are enabling someone with an addiction because they believe they are helping.
+Many people don’t realize they are enabling someone with an addiction because they believe they’re helping.
+It’s natural to want to provide support to a loved one who’s struggling.
 However, enabling actually perpetuates the addiction by taking away the negative consequences that should come as a result of using drugs or alcohol.

 Enabling can look like many different things.
-Some examples include:
+Common signs of an enabler include:

 Ignoring the Problem